Private sector employers and employees

 In deciding whether to take court action, Labour Relations broadly applies the Director of Public Prosecutions “Statement of Prosecution Policy and Guidelines 2018”.
 While this Statement relates to criminal proceedings, it still has relevance to the commencement of civil proceedings where pecuniary penalties may apply.

-Court action will only proceed where there is a prima facie case against the employer alleged to have breached the State employment law.
+Court action will only proceed where there is a prima facie case against the person alleged to have breached the state employment law.

 In assessing whether a prima facie case exists, consideration is given to: